The Heritage Project

 • The Practice of Basic Attendance

-Five banners grace the entrance of Naropa University’s campuses, welcoming students to come as they are, unleash their bravery and uncover their inherent wisdom and skillful means offered by the deep insight and compassion of contemplative education.
+Five banners mark the entrance of Naropa University’s campuses, welcoming students to come as they are, unleash their bravery and uncover their inherent wisdom and skillful means offered by the deep insight and compassion of contemplative education.

 Resource Library/Video Project: